 Duration: 1 hour 30 minutes

 These pieces of trivia barely scratch the surface of the fun facts and information involving the Lone Star State.
 Thanks to its long-running history, there’s plenty that people can say when talking about Texan culture.
 The best way to learn more about it is to drop by and visit to see for yourself what makes it unique from other places.
-Book a flight to Texas and get a firsthand experience of why this state is special.
+Book a flight to Texas, and experience some of the best things Texas has to offer and get a firsthand experience of why this state is special.

 Get Trip101 in your inbox